Abineshabee/cParser/README.md

 The primary objectives of the cParser project include:

-• Parsing C source code using Python
+• Parsing C source code using Python.
-• Extracting function calls from C programs
+• Extracting function calls from C programs.
-• Demonstrating AST traversal
+• Demonstrating AST traversal.
-• Performing syntax validation on C code
+• Performing syntax validation on C code.
-• Teaching compiler and parser concepts
+• Teaching compiler and parser concepts.

 This project helps developers explore how compilers inspect and analyze source code before execution.